-The survivors are then sent for continuation training, where they are trained on the Special Air Service weapons, as well as eastern block weapons.
-The physical hasn’t ended with test week as they are expected to keep fit and do gym work, and are tested for their mental abilities, language aptitude as well as mensa tests. this is all done to see if a candidate can adjust to the SAS way of doing things.
+The survivors are then sent for continuation training, where they are trained on the Special Air Service weapons and eastern block weapons.
+The physical hasn’t ended with test week as they are expected to keep fit and do gym work and are tested for their mental abilities, language aptitude, and mensa tests. this is all done to see if a candidate can adjust to the SAS way of doing things.

 “Its nice of you all to come along, I don’t suppose most of you will be with us for more than a few days.”
 These are the first words soldiers hear at the beginning of their SAS selection attempt.

 This phase takes place in Brunei, at the British army jungle training school.
 Imagine six weeks without a shower?
 Imagine six weeks without a shower or a shave in the middle of a tropical jungle?
 That’s what the jungle phase is all about!
-The candidates are split into patrols of four and are taught all the jungle tactics they would need, from how to build a basha, (a lean-to), navigation, jungle and contact drills, explosives, clearing landing zone and so on…
+The candidates are split into patrols of four and are taught all the jungle tactics they would need, from building a basha (a lean-to), navigation, jungle and contact drills, explosives, clearing landing zone, and so on…

 Often more than half of the men fail the jungle phase!

 One month of training, living off the land, whilst using evasion and escape techniques.
 Lessons in how to evade and escape, interrogation techniques from people who have been tortured, or other experiences.
 The final weak is simply a survival week.
 Easy, survive for a week off the land!
 Easy?
-Well, try surviving in a Greatcoat while being hunted down by Gurkhas and Para’s, when you know that when you are caught you are going to be interrogated!
+Well, try surviving in a Greatcoat while being hunted down by Gurkhas and Para’s when you know that you will be interrogated when you are caught!

-When you are caught, you are blindfolded kept in awkward positions, and interrogated for 48 hours.
+You are blindfolded, kept in awkward positions, and interrogated for 48 hours when you are caught.
 A candidate can only say 4 things: name, rank, number, and date of birth.
-The only other thing a candidate can say is, “I cannot answer that question”
+The only other thing a candidate can say is, “I cannot answer that question.”

 If you pass every stage, you then get your SAS beret and are put on one-year probation.